coder-role/cyberrole/content/blog/Nibbles/index.md

 ![image.png](image.png)

+Judging from the nmap results, I know I am working with an Apache web server on port 80.
+I also know that I can potentially connect to the system over SSH if I can obtain a set of valid credentials since port 22 is open.

 ### B. Web Server Enumeration

-Knowing that I am working with a webserver, I add the domain to `/etc/hosts`.
+Knowing that I am working with a web server, I add its domain to `/etc/hosts`.
 The common domain naming convention in HTB is a combination of the machine name and the domain .htb.
 In this case, it is nibbles.htb.
 In doing so, I can now use nibbles.htb instead of the IP address, which is useful for testing and interacting with the web server directly.

 ```bash
 target_domain="${target}.htb"